Jackson Melián: Personal

-Melián's father, Vincent Melián, was a long-time scout for the Atlanta Braves and lifelong fan of the Yankees.
+Melián's father, Vincent Melián, was a long-time scout for the Atlanta Braves and a lifelong fan of the Yankees.
 He named Melián after Reggie Jackson.
 His older brother, Jonathan, played in Minor League Baseball for the Seattle Mariners organization for three seasons.

 On August 27, 1998, Melián's parents were killed in a car accident while following their son's team bus in Hickory, North Carolina.

 Melián considered pursuing an Olympic swimming career, instead opting to play baseball.
 When he was 13 years old, he set Venezuelan and Central American records with a time of 24 seconds in the 50 metre freestyle.
 He could have competed for a spot in the 2000 Summer Olympics, but chose not to move to another city to train.